-A: If you receive a suspension in another league, such as the Calgary Indoor Coed-Rec Soccer League, you are NOT eligible to play in any other league until your suspension has been lifted.
-Suspensions can ONLY be served in the league in which the infraction occurred.
+A: If you receive a suspension in another league, such as the CUSA COED league, you are still eligible to play in CWSA unless the suspension has been escalated to the Alberta Soccer Association.

 Q: What is the Field Closure Line?

 A: The City of Calgary Parks and Recreation Services have provided a Field Closure Phone Line in attempts to keep players updated on the status of a field.
-By calling 403 268 2300 and entering code 9855, players can automatically be updated on the current playability of a field.
-Other Field Closure Information can be found on our homepage under FIELD CLOSURES.
+By calling 403-268-2300 and then press 2, then press 1, players can automatically be updated on the current playability of a field.
+The status of the City of Calgary Athletic Parks can also be found on their Field Status webpage.
+Other Field Closure Information can be found on our homepage under FIELD CLOSURE INFORMATION.
 Please keep in mind that fields can be closed for a variety of reasons ranging from disagreeable weather to construction, so please be sure to check the status of the field you are playing on before each game.